yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-master.md

     SELECT yb_fix_catalog_version_table(false);
     ```

-To re-enable the per database catalog version mode, using the following steps:
+To re-enable the per database catalog version mode, use the following steps:

 1. Execute the following YSQL statements: